 3. This means the phone is still in the store and we have already lost a day.

 Phoned the store twice but no one bothers to answer.
-Got into my car and drive to the store to find Joseph Mashalaba was amazed to find we dealt with the back up issue when booking in.
+I got into my car and drive to the store to find Joseph Mashalaba was amazed to find we dealt with the backup issue when booking in.
 The phone was still in the store a full day later.

-Concerned I was dealing with untrained incompetent staff I took my precious phone back from them.
+Concerned I was dealing with the untrained incompetent staff I took my precious phone back from them.

 Maybe buy Samsung next time.